What we know about the man arrested in connection with the Idaho quadruple murders

 "On behalf of the WSU Pullman community, I want to offer my sincere thanks to all of the law enforcement agencies that have been working tirelessly to solve this crime," said Elizabeth Chilton, chancellor of the WSU Pullman campus and WSU provost.
 "This horrific act has shaken everyone in the Palouse region."

-Another graduate student in the criminology and criminal justice department at WSU told the AP that the news of Kohberger's arrest was "pretty out of left field."
+A fellow graduate student in the criminology and criminal justice department at WSU told The Associated Press that the news of Kohberger's arrest was "pretty out of left field."

 Ben Roberts said he took several courses with Kohberger after the two started the program together in August.
 Kohberger "was always looking for a way to fit in," Roberts told the AP.